 Lack of Gathering Downtime Feedback

 Working on reducing the downtime experienced by your manufacturing facility should be a continuous process, one that can’t be successful with gathering and analyzing feedback upon which to make the required changes.
-If you are not collecting feedback from all your downtime experiences, you might soon end up going through the same situation yet perhaps with even worse outcomes.
+If you are not collecting feedback from all your downtime experiences through tools like an emergency notification system, you might soon end up going through the same situation yet perhaps with even worse outcomes.
 Make sure that you always have an in-depth database with technical feedback but also with feedback from your employees.